Home BelgiumYour Lengthy Sightseeing Guide to Leuven, Belgium

 Grote Markt Leuven

-This makes it much closer than other popular day trips like Ghent or Antwerpen.
-Now, it may not be one of Belgium’s biggest cities with only 100,000 residents, but it makes up for its size with a world class university and major beer brewing pedigree.
+This makes it much closer than other popular day trips like Ghent or Antwerp.
+Now, it may not be one of Belgium’s biggest cities with only 100,000 residents, but it makes up for its size with a world-class university and major beer brewing pedigree.

 History of the University Library